 A chill spring and fine, mild summer gave way to wet weather in September and October which proved many producers’ undoing.
 Astute vineyard management was essential to coax grapes to ripeness and avoid rot.
-Low yields and fair quality across the board.
+Low yields.
+Quality initially underrated, but producers meticulous enough in their selection in many cases made wines superior to anything since 2008.
+Invigorating acidity makes this a vintage for laying down.
+Outstanding for Spätburgunder.

 A cool, wet summer in Germany, saved by late warmth in September and October.
 Yields were overall in line with long term averages, although the Mosel lost up to 25% of its crop.
-Quality is widely agreed to be very good indeed, and possibly the best vintage in recent memory for Spätburgunder.
-Dry Rieslings are excellent too, but noble sweet wines are in even smaller supply than usual.
+Quality is widely agreed to be very good indeed, and dry Riesling as well as Spätburgunder managed to flatter early, but could be found lacking in acidity.
+To be drunk sooner rather than later.
+Noble sweet wines are in even smaller supply than usual.

 Extremely good quality, with yields back at average after two more depressed years.
 There is palpable excitement about these wines, with top quality examples across the board from trocken Riesling and Spätburgunder and record-breaking noble whites.

 A tricky, high-acid vintage, with low sunshine and high rain.
 Despite this, July was extremely hot, skewing the average temperature to well above average.
-Yields were devastated, but Riesling quality is nonetheless promising when in expert hands.
+Yields were devastated.
+Riesling generally too sharp, but some growers taking a risk on late harvesting managed wines positively charged with tension.
+Absolutely outstanding for noble sweet wines because of their riveting acidity.
+Very long-lived.

 Amongst the greatest vintages, 2009 is proving very alluring at a very early stage.
 The growing season was dry, warm and reliable.
-The wines are ripe and appealing but 12% down on volume compared to 2008.
+The wines are ripe and appealing with lots of fruit, but in many cases lack a little bit of edge.
+12% down on volume compared to 2008.

 A very late-ripening vintage marked by cool autumn temperatures.
-Acidities are therefore high, and only the best-exposed sites produced truly great wines.
+Like 2004 very underrated initially because of their prominent acidity.
+Wines took longer to peak, but were absolutely outstanding once they found their balance.
 Very few botrytis wines were made, but there was a reasonable crop of Eiswein.

 A less than glorious summer and autumn rain bounced many growers into picking earlier than they would have liked, as rampant rot threatened.
 Very careful selection was needed and it is even more important than usual to stick to the top producers.